bhamail/shiro-test-dan/README.md

         apache-tomcat-6.0.35$ bin/catalina.sh jpda start

-I'm also experimenting with publishing the maven site for this project on github gh-pages. (wagon-scm)[http://maven.apache.org/wagon/wagon-providers/wagon-scm/usage.html]
+I'm also experimenting with publishing the maven site for this project on github gh-pages. see: [wagon-scm](http://maven.apache.org/wagon/wagon-providers/wagon-scm/usage.html)

-The resulting site is available here: [http://bhamail.github.com/shiro-test-dan/]
+The resulting site is available here: (http://bhamail.github.com/shiro-test-dan/)